 - Unhealthy for the scalp and hair

-- They are Endocrine Disruptors (EDs)
+- Parabens are Endocrine Disruptors (EDs)

 Parabens have been linked to cases of early puberty in girls.
-Endocrine disruption can cause various issues, including adult acne, male breast growth, developmental and neurological disorders, and various cancers.
-Other research has found that parabens can alter thyroid hormone levels.
+Endocrine disruption can cause various issues, including adult acne, male breast growth, developmental, reproductive and neurological disorders, and various cancers.
+Research has also determined that parabens can alter thyroid hormone levels.

-• Breast Cancer Connections
+- Breast Cancer Connections